Are almonds healthy for us? Yes they are! Exactly, how are almonds healthy nuts for us to add to our diets each day?

 The findings of this recent study also substantiated the theory that a Mediterranean diet, rich in nuts, is beneficial to health.

-The results of the study showed the group that ate the diet enriched with this type of nut reduced their risk of heart disease because their blood pressure was lowered, they improved their blood flow, and their blood stream had increased levels of antioxidants, known as alpha-tocopherol.
+The results of the study showed the group that ate the diet enriched with almonds reduced their risk of heart disease because their blood pressure was lowered, they improved their blood flow, and their blood stream had increased levels of antioxidants, known as alpha-tocopherol.

 Almonds are not only a healthy snack, they are a rich protein source, contain vitamins B2 and E, calcium and magnesium, to name a few.
 They can lower bad cholesterol, or LDL cholesterol, and provide you energy, as well.
-In addition, these particular nuts help to satisfy an appetite and reduce skin fine lines and wrinkles.
+In addition, almonds help to satisfy an appetite and reduce skin fine lines and wrinkles.

 Almonds are recognized for increasing a sense of fullness and include favorable health substances, such as fiber and healthy fats.
 They may also have antioxidant nutrients know as flavonoids.